MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 (photo 84)

 You may get an error saying you need to obtain a Google Geocode API Key to process addresses.
-Watch the tutorial on `this page <https://manual.bubble.io/help-guides/working-with-data/working-with-location-data>`_ to learn how to do this.
+Watch the video tutorial on `this webpage <https://manual.bubble.io/help-guides/working-with-data/working-with-location-data>`_ to learn how to do this.

+Go to the "New Post" popup in the index page and add a new input line for location.
+We want the default location to be the user's current location, so set the Initial content to "Current geographic position's formatted address" and the Content format to "Address", as shown below.

+(photo 85)

+Edit the workflow for the "Submit" button so that the first action (Create a new post) sets the "location" field to the input we just created.

+(photo 86)

+Now go back to the reusable post element's editor and add a new text element below the post's creation date. this element will display the post's location.
+Add an icon element next to this element and change its appearance to "globe".

+(photo 87)

+Let's configure this globe to only be visible when the post has a location associated with it.
+Select the globe icon and uncheck "This element is visible on page load".
+Now go into the Conditional tab and set a new condition to "When Parent group's post's location is not empty".
+Set the property to change to "This element is visible" and make sure it is checked.

+Now create a new popup, and make it big.
+Add a text element for the title and a "Map" element.
+Set the popup's Type of content to "post" and the Data source to "Parent group's post".
+Now select the map and set its marker address to "Parent group's post's location".
+Feel free to change the style of the map to whatever you wish.

+(photo 88)

+Close the popup and select the globe icon again.
+Start a workflow.
+Go to Element Actions>Show and select the map popup.
+Create another action in Element Actions>Display data.

+(photo 89)

+The app is now complete.
+You should be able to create posts, view other users' profiles, edit your profile settings, like other posts, make comments, and view where those posts were created on a map.